Gurobi/gurobi-machinelearning/docs/source/mlm-supported.rst

 .. rubric:: Footnotes

 .. [#] Only binary classification.
-The logsitic function is approximated by a piecewise linear function.
+The logsitic function is approximated by a piece wise linear function.
-.. [#] Only networks with `"relu"` activation for hidden layers and `'identity'`
+.. [#] Only networks with `"relu"` activation for hidden layers and `"identity"`
     for the output layer.
 .. [#] Only polynomial features of degree 2.